tudobieudat/githubgql/README.old.md

 The UX/UI is totally up to you.
 If you like, get creative and add additional features a user might find useful!

+## Techical choices
-## Reasoning behind your technical choices, including architectural trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
+(Reasoning behind your technical choices, including architectural trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.)

-This is a single-page application (SPA) using React.
+* This is a single-page application (SPA) using React.

-This app uses the GitHub GraphQL API.
+* It uses the GitHub GraphQL API.
 It offers the ability to define precisely the data you want--no more, no less--is a powerful advantage over the REST API endpoints.
 GraphQL lets you replace multiple REST request with a single call to fetch the data you specify.

 TLDR